Updated: Jul 6, 2022

 For those who would love that checklist of things to do before you post here it is!

-Darren’s most recent offering was a free Facebook live session entitled, 23 Questions to Ask Before Publishing Your Next Blog which gives a comprehensive outline of the types of questions we should consider before pressing the publish button and letting our blog go live.
+This free Facebook live session entitled, 23 Questions to Ask Before Publishing Your Next Blog which gives a comprehensive outline of the types of questions we should consider before pressing the publish button and letting our blog go live.

 If I were to condense Darren’s list of 23 questions into the 5 questions that are most valuable to me at the present time, those questions would be: